 We recommend to book rooms in the on-campus alternatives.
 There are a variety of options from UBC Accommodations (including Gage Tower, West Coast Suites, Pacific Spirit Hostel, Marine Drive Residence), The Carey Centre, Green College, and St. John's College.

-If you are tired of staying on campus, here are some B&B's in Kitsilano.
+If you would like to stay somewhere off-campus, here are some B&B's in Kitsilano.
 However, summer is a busy time in Vancouver, so make sure to book early!
-Especially if you plan to come on the weekend before (July 4/5), be aware that Vancouver is hosting the Women's Soccer World Cup Final.

 TRIUMF has a paid parking lot.
 The parking lot fee information can be found at http://www.triumf.ca/home/for-public/parking-information.